macccorehenni/ten-stories/Main Story/The College of the Unheard Chapter 1.md

 They all laughed, and hugged (gently, unlike Givly) their friend.
 Givly refused to let anyone other than the Misfits and Loud Ones touch her.

-This jubilation was short lived though, as the three people Anna nor her friends wanted to see the least walked in through the door— the Mindplayers.
+This jubilation was short lived though, as the three people neither Anna nor her friends wanted to see the least walked in through the door— the Mindplayers.

 But, Celesteia noticed, they meant no malice.